sarnold/arm/README.rst

 You can (optionally) add this overlay with layman::

-  $ wget "https://raw.github.com/gentoo/arm/master/configs/layman.xml" -O /etc/layman/overlays/arm_support.xml
-  $ layman -f -a arm_support
+  $ layman -f -a arm_support -o https://raw.github.com/gentoo/arm/master/configs/layman.xml